jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ```

 Note that if you pass conditional sources into `null_ls.setup`, null-ls will
-check and register them at the point that you source your plugin config.
-To
+register them on setup, then check the condition when the source first runs and
-handle advanced dynamic registration behavior, you can use `null_ls.register`
+deregister them if the check fails.
+To handle advanced dynamic registration
-with a relevant `autocommand` event listener.
+behavior, you can use `null_ls.register` with a relevant `autocommand` event
+listener.

 ## Available Sources